| Title: | Estimation of Spatial Weight Matrices |

 number of neighbors.
 To put more prior weight on parsimonious neighborhood structures and promote sparsity

-, the beta binomial prior accounts for the number of neighbors in each row of
+in , the beta binomial prior accounts for the number of neighbors in each row of .

 x |